| Country / Region | DPP Status | First Deadline | Sector Focus |

 United Kingdom — DPP Post-Brexit

 The UK is not subject to ESPR as a non-EU country.
 However, UK manufacturers and retailers exporting to the EU market must comply with ESPR for those products.
-The UK government has indicated it will develop its own product sustainability framework under the Product Regulation and Metrology Act 2024, but no UK DPP equivalent has been proposed yet.
+The UK government has powers to develop its own product sustainability framework under the Product Regulation and Metrology Act, but no UK DPP equivalent has been proposed yet.

 Beyond the EU: Global DPP Developments